cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 the user and Db2 subsystem in use in your environment.

 2. Please also review the content of member CBSA.JCL.INSTALL(**ZOSCSEC**).
-This makes changes to the security required for zOS Connect EE.
-A similar authorisation will need to be made to the location of the apis and services folder in use by your own zOS Connect EE server (the apis and services folder contains the aarfile and sarfiles respectively).
+This makes changes to the security required for zOS Connect.
+A similar authorisation will need to be made to the location of the apis and services folder in use by your own zOS Connect server (the apis and services folder contains the aarfile and sarfiles respectively).

 ***Stop and Restart the CICS region.***